yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_25.png

 `c)` Now that the protection mode is "blocking" for all attack types, you can simulate more attacks and see them blocked.
-So, return to Postman and use our Lab service API to simulate a flood of attacks by sending the **Start EAP Attack (lab) Copy** request.
+So, let's return to Postman and use our Lab service API to simulate a flood of attacks by sending the **Start EAP Attack (lab) Copy** request.

 .. figure:: _figures/1_26.png